The company that was to become the first SaaS startup began business in 1995 as a packaged software business, selling floppy disks and CD-ROMs.

 - Implementing simple onboarding.
 Your onboarding experience sets the tone for your app.
 The simpler and quicker, the better for most users.
 Quick walk-throughs, progressive, or function-orientated onboarding are popular ways to give just enough information as-needed.

 - Prioritize simple UI.
 This is a must for any SaaS app and tends to earn praise for those who do it well.
-Look at examples such as productivity app, Quip which has been widely praised for its UI.
+Look at examples such as the productivity app, Quip which has been widely praised for its UI.

 Mobile is a must

 In 2015, millennials surpassed Gen X as the largest generation in the US labor force.
-Now consider how most of this generation of workers have grown up; mobile phones have been ubiquitous, to the point where digital accessibility is simply an expectation.
+Now consider how most of this generation of workers has grown up; mobile phones have been ubiquitous, to the point where digital accessibility is simply an expectation.
 As consumer technology has become easier and more accessible during their lifetime, they often tend to rely on it to conduct their work and personal lives.

 If a SaaS is to be relevant in the workday of a new generation, they need to consider what that workday now looks like.
 It’s often the case that desktops have become ancillary to mobile and that workers are taking more of a “work anytime from anywhere” approach.